Skip to main content

 Initialization

 Once installed, your Web3Auth application needs to be initialized.
-Initialization is a 2 step process where we add all the config details for Web3Auth:
+Initialization is a two-step process where we add all the config details for Web3Auth:

 1. Instantiation